-UNSW provides a wide range of Women in Engineering scholarships to support high-achieving female students throughout their degree.
+UNSW provides a wide range of Women in Engineering scholarships to support high-achieving women, non-binary and gender diverse students throughout their degree.
 Apply here and search for ‘Engineering’ in the keywords.

 We recommend you apply for as many scholarships that you are eligible for to increase your chances (not just WIE scholarships).

-The UNSW Women in Engineering Research Scholarship was established to assist women of high academic achievement with an interest in research and/or an academic career in engineering.
-UNSW Engineering offers two Women in Engineering Top-up Scholarships each term.
+The UNSW Women in Engineering Scholarship was established to assist women, non-binary and gender diverse students of high academic achievement and leadership potential, with an interest in undertaking research in engineering.

 Take a look at our blogs written by Women in Engineering scholarship recipients, with tips on how to write your application, ace your interview and what it means to have a scholarship!